ozfortress/citadel-automatch-source/README.md

 ## Installing

-Running `make install` will create a directory `install/addons` with all the files generally needed to install a plugin.
+Running `make install` will create a directory `install/addons` with all the files generally needed to install the plugin.

 # TF2 Dependencies for 64bit Ubuntu